 How to apply

-It is required that you contact Council’s Place Manager to discuss your project before you can make your application.
+It is required that you contact Council’s Business Development Coordinator to discuss your project before you can make your application.

 Please read the Guidelines carefully to ensure you are eligible to apply and to assist you to complete all sections of the application process.